db-electronics/asmx/README.md

 # ASMX
 ASMX is originally a cross-assembler developped by Bruce Tomlin.
 His original work can found in this repository under [release 2.0b5](https://github.com/db-electronics/asmx/releases/tag/2.0b5).
-This repository contains a fork of Bruce's original work licensed under GPLv3.
+This repository contains a fork of Bruce's original work, with his permission, licensed under GPLv3.

 Pull requests welcomed!